 Pricing: starting at $99/month.

-Aside from custom reports (and a list of report templates to choose from), Moz offers one of the most sophisticated and accurate metrics for predicting the likelihood of ranking a specific keyword: Domain Authority (DA).
+Aside from custom SEO reports (and a list of report templates to choose from), Moz offers one of the most sophisticated and accurate metrics for predicting the likelihood of ranking a specific keyword: Domain Authority (DA).
 Domain Authority predicts rankability based on the quality and quantity of backlinks pointing to a specific domain.

 What we love: Domain Authority (DA) (obviously 😜)

 Other tools like Ahrefs and SEMRush provide a similar metric as DA, though not as precise at predicting rankings as Moz’s version (after all, they invented it).
 Use DA to report on keyword difficulty and to tie link building to a tangible SEO result since acquiring more (and better) backlinks increases DA.

 STAT is Moz’s rank tracker, and it boasts one of the most consistent, accurate and granular reports on position rankings of any other reporting tool.

 For businesses with a local presence or agencies who have clients with a local presence.